 - 1. MACC Dispatch: - a.
 Qualified Aircraft Dispatcher is available while aircraft are in the air. - b.
 The dispatcher(s) have access to a current Aviation Mishap Response Guide (AMRG) for the unit being flown. - c.
 Dispatch has the common information needed to schedule a mission, which include: - i.
 Date and time of flight. - ii.
 Make/model, color of aircraft, and tail number. - iii.
 Pilot name. - iv.
 Mission objective. - v.
 Passenger information. - vi.
 Flight itinerary/stop locations (if any). - vii.
 Contact information for pilot, project manager(s) and aircraft managers(s). - viii.
-Justification.

-2. Pilot and Aircraft:
+Justification. - d.
+Flight following via AFF program or via radio every 15 minutes. - 2.
+Pilot and Aircraft: - a.

-- a.
 Every pilot who flies a properly carded aircraft must possess a current Interagency Airplane or Helicopter Pilot Qualification Card that gives specific authorization to fly the type of mission requested and the specific type of aircraft being used for the mission. - b.
 The aircraft must be listed on a valid and current contract which includes the type of work being performed.
-A copy of the contract must be on board the aircraft.
+A copy of the contract must be on board the aircraft. - c.
+A flight plan has been filed with the MACC.